ibm-cloud-docs/databases-for-mongodb/howto-pitr.md

 {{site.data.keyword.databases-for-mongodb_full}} Enterprise Edition requires two processes to initiate a restore.
 First, a snapshot is taken of the Ops Manager AppDB.
 This snapshot then serves as a PITR backup, which can be used to restore your database.

 In some [disaster recovery](#x2113280){: term} scenarios, the PITR process may fail.
-In such cases {{site.data.keyword.databases-for-mongodb}} EE Point-in-time Recovery (PITR) Offline Restore can be used to restore to the latest available snapshot.
+In such cases {{site.data.keyword.databases-for-mongodb}} Enterprise Edition Point-in-time Recovery (PITR) Offline Restore can be used to restore to the latest available snapshot.
 The Offline Restore option ensures data availability and system resilience in a case where the snapshot method doesn't work as expected.

 ### Point-in-time Recovery (PITR) Offline Restore through the UI
 {: #pitr-offline-restore-cli}